oVirt/ovirt-site/source/feature/pmhealthcheck.html.md

 ### Detailed Description

-The requirement is to add a periodic health check of all Hosts with confifigured PM The schedulted job will try to send a status command to all PM enabled hosts periodically (once a hour by default) and raise alerts for failed operations
+The requirement is to add a periodic health check of all Hosts with configured PM The scheduled job will try to send a status command to all PM enabled hosts periodically (once a hour by default) and raise alerts for failed operations

 ### Benefit to oVirt

-This feature will improve Host availability since once a Host fails the PM status command, the administratore will see the raised alert and will be able to address the problem ASAP
+This feature will improve Host availability since once a Host fails the PM status command, the administrator will see the raised alert and will be able to address the problem ASAP

 ### Dependencies / Related Features